Current Opening: Bilingual Family Support Specialist

 - Possess proficient computer skills.
 Knowledge of Social Solutions “Efforts to Outcomes” a plus.

-- Bilingual (Spanish/English) abilities required.
+- Bilingual (Spanish/English) abilities preferred but not required.

 - Must have a telephone, reliable transportation, auto liability insurance and possess a current Texas Driver’s License.

 - Ability to pass a criminal background check and CPS registry check.